 The Best Makeup to Cover Melasma

 To cover melasma, you'll likely need something more substantial than a light-coverage concealer.
 Instead, opt for full-coverage products, bearing in mind that you don't need to go full-coverage with your entire face (just the areas with dark spots).
-And when it comes to choosing your correct shade of foundation or concealer, avoid using one that matches the color of the melasma, as this would result in your face being darker than the rest of your body.
-Try visiting your local beauty counter to get properly shade-matched.

 This full-coverage foundation is a balm, which means it's thick enough to provide ample coverage to the areas you need it most.

 With its blurring and brightening properties, this waterproof concealer offers up to 16 hours of wear and a full-coverage finish.

 Ideal for people with acne, hyperpigmentation, and combination to oily skin types, this foundation powder adds more coverage than a translucent powder by evening out skin tone.